 - That’s equivalent to the emissions produced driving 22.22 KM in a modern car.

 - 300 g Cavolo Nero or Kale (de-stemmed and roughly chopped)

 - 300 g Spring Greens (sliced into 1/2cm thick ribbons)

 - 200 g Purple Sprouting Broccoli or Tenderstem Broccoli (sliced in half lengthways)

 - 20 g Pine Nuts (lightly toasted)

-- Cook the spaghetti to packet instructions in a pan of heavily salted water.
-Once the pasta is cooked, drain, reserving a little of the pasta water.
+- Cook the 400g of spaghetti to packet instructions in a pan of heavily salted water.
+Drain the pasta once cooked, reserving a little of the pasta water.